-For example, using the E2B R2 format a patient's date of birth of 19 March 1972 in XML would appear as:
+For example, using the E2B R2 format a patient's date of birth of 19 March 1972 in XML would appear as: <patient birthdate>19720319</patient birthdates>.

 The structures and the processes of Individual Case Safety Report collection, management, and submission in Egypt has to be implemented following the Good Pharmacovigilance Practice.
 This topic explains multiple items that shall be considered in implementation such as: ICSR collection, ICSR validation, ICSR follow-up, data management, quality management, special situations, and finally, the submission of ICSR to EDA.